 Rationale: Graduation success is a widely-used indicator of academic achievement and a marker of educational attainment, which has been correlated with life expectancy and inversely correlated with mortality rates; i.e., increased educational attainment is associated with longer life (Hummer & Hernandez, 2013).
 Three metrics could be combined by the City of Tacoma to provide a more complete assessment of graduation success than overall graduation rate alone.
-They include: 1) on-time graduation rate, defined as the proportion of students graduating from high school in the expected four-year period, 2) continuation graduation rate, defined as students who graduate high school within five years, and 3) drop-out rate, defined as the proportion of students who fail to graduate.
+They include: 1) on-time graduation rate, defined as the proportion of students graduating from high school in the expected four-year period, 2) continuation graduation rate, defined as the proportion of students who fail to graduate.

 More years of education, and an earlier start to education, link to better health.
 Data sources: Tacoma Public Schools, Graduate Tacoma